mljar/docs/docs/help.md

 ## Create GitHub issues

-If you find a bug :bug: or have a problem :construction: with `mljar-supervised` please create a [GitHub issue](https://github.com/mljar/mljar-supervised/issues/new).
+If you found a bug :bug: or have a problem :construction: with `mljar-supervised` please create a [GitHub issue](https://github.com/mljar/mljar-supervised/issues/new).
 You can also suggest a new features there! :+1:

 You can also try to help others with their [issues](https://github.com/mljar/mljar-supervised/issues).